How to use an Astrological Calendar and Gardening By The Moon (Updated 2026)

 2nd Quarter Phase

-• This is the best time to plant fruiting annuals such as tomatoes, beans, chillies, red clover, chamomile and calendula.
+- This is the best time to plant fruiting/flowering annuals such as tomatoes, beans, chillies, red clover, chamomile and calendula.

 3rd Quarter Phase

 The full moon has passed and will now decrease in light on its surface this is known as a waning moon.
 The tides have turned and will now start to decrease in height.
-There is still moisture in the earth and the sap is still high although the flow is drawing down.
-This focusses the energy towards the roots, which is more suited to root crops and perennials, plants that live longer than two years.
+There is still moisture in the earth, and the sap is still high, although the flow is drawing down.
+This focuses the energy towards the roots, which is more suited to root crops and perennials, plants that live longer than two years.

-• This is the best time to plant root vegetables and perennials such as beetroot, carrots, onions, licorice, turmeric, ginger, rosemary, sage, thyme and oregano.
+- This is the best time to plant root vegetables and perennials such as beetroot, carrots, onions, liquorice, turmeric, ginger, rosemary, sage, thyme and oregano.

 4th Quarter Phase